hotwax/oms-documentation/deployment&configuration/tathya/userCreation/README.md

 With roles set up to manage access to dashboards and charts, the next step is to create user profiles and assign the appropriate roles.

+{% hint style="warning" %}
 **Note:** Skip this step if the user is already listed on Tathya.
+{% endhint %}

+To initiate this process, it is essential to first “list” the user on the Tathya platform.

 ## Prerequisites